Where did you grow up?

 Unfortunately he’d approved an ‘awful campaign whilst at the V&A’.

-He said everyone internally were appalled, he still seemed quite traumatised.
+He went on to tell me that everyone was appalled internally, he still seemed quite traumatised.

 We spent the whole meeting discussing the campaign, with me trying to convince him that he was wrong, that it was a great campaign.